hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

 .. _signal.transpose_optimize:

-The :py:meth:`~.api.signals.BaseSignal.transpose` method accepts keyword argument ``optimize``, which is ``False`` by default, meaning modifying the output signal data **always modifies the original data** i.e. the data is just a view of the original data.
+The :meth:`~.api.signals.BaseSignal.transpose` method accepts keyword argument ``optimize``, which is ``False`` by default, meaning modifying the output signal data **always modifies the original data** i.e. the data is just a view of the original data.
 If ``True``, the method ensures the data in memory is